-As a College we are highly ambitious for our students; we continually strive to improve and want someone who can help us achieve that ambition.
+We are highly ambitious for our students; we continually strive to improve and want someone who can help us achieve that ambition.
 Our mission of 'learning together, succeeding together' is promoted through our 'aims and values' and practiced through 'The Smith's Wood Way'.

-This post offers an excellent opportunity to work within a dynamic and improving school in an environment committed to professional development.
+This post offers an excellent opportunity to work within a dynamic, successful school, committed to professional development.
 Induction of new staff is carefully managed and you will be well supported.
+We offer all teachers and middle leaders many CPD opportunities, both through our internal Teaching and Learning Programme, as well as through our local collaborative CPD Programme.
 Smith's Wood is justly proud of the professional support it gives all staff and the future opportunities it offers them.